-We will grant licences if we are satisfied that:
+We will grant licences if we are satisfied that you are:

-- You are a fit and proper to hold such a licence
+- fit and proper to hold such a licence

-- You are not disqualified by reason of your immigration status from driving a private hire or hackney carriage vehicle.
+- not disqualified by reason of your immigration status from driving a private hire or hackney carriage vehicle.

-We may refuse to renew a licence on the following grounds:
+We may refuse to renew a licence on the following grounds where, since the grant of the licence, the driver has been:

-- Where, since the grant of the licence, the driver has been convicted of an offence under or has failed to comply with the provisions of the town police clauses act 1847 or of part ii of the local government miscellaneous provisions act 1976
+- an offence under or has failed to comply with the provisions of the town police clauses act 1847 or of part ii of the local government miscellaneous provisions act 1976

-- Where, since the grant of the licence, the driver has been convicted of an immigration offence or required to pay an immigration penalty or any other reasonable cause.
+- an immigration offence or required to pay an immigration penalty or any other reasonable cause

 As part of the application you are asked about your convictions and cautions.
-Amendments in 2013 to the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 provide that certain spent convictions and cautions are ‘protected’ and are not subject to disclosure to the Council as part of this application, and cannot be taken into account.
+Amendments in 2013 to the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 states that certain spent convictions and cautions are protected and are not subject to disclosure to us as part of this application, and cannot be taken into account.

-It is a criminal offence to knowingly or recklessly make a false statement or omit any material particular in giving information in this application.
+It is a criminal offence to knowingly or recklessly make a false statement or omit any relevant material when providing information in this application.